fmaguire/data_ordinality_paper/manuscript.md

 Errors are inevitable but by thinking about data ordinality the utility of interventions that generate authoritative carefully controlled and preserved information sources becomes clear.
 A conception of data ordinality also makes it much easier to identify dangerous practices that lead to the medical "whisper game".
 Without this concept it is much harder to build these ideas into the design of clinical systems and research protocols.
-Ultimately, we believe that the concept of data ordinality is a very useful mental framework that will help clinicians be more mindful of data in both practice and research.
+Ultimately, we believe that the concept of data ordinality is a very useful mental framework that will help clinicians be more mindful of data provenance in both practice and research.

 ## References {.page_break_before}